Do you think you need an estate sale, but unsure of where to even begin? You are not alone! It is new territory for almost everyone.

 Decide on a company, establish dates and sign a contract.

-The volume and condition of goods dictates a majority of the preparation schedule.
-Most estate sales will take from a couple of weeks to several weeks to prepare and execute a sale from beginning to end.
+The volume and condition of goods dictate a majority of the preparation schedule.
+Most estate sales will take from a week or two up to several weeks to prepare and execute a sale from beginning to end.
 Preparing, researching, pricing, staging and executing a sale takes time.
 Establish dates to provide house keys, sale dates and dates to retrieve keys with payment of the sale proceeds.

 Read the contract thoroughly before signing, do not feel pressured to sign immediately.